khangaerospace/aertoolbox/matrix/Conditioning&Stability.md

 For an orthogonal matrix Q, the condition number is unity (κ(Q) = 1) because all of its singular values are 1.

+When the system as a large condition number, we call these system as [Ill- condition](https://github.com/khangaerospace/aertoolbox/blob/main/matrix/Illcondition.md)

+## Appendix

+[1] This README.md were constructed using [AER336](https://engineering.calendar.utoronto.ca/course/aer336h1) lecture note from proffessor Masayuki Yano (2023)